CatTanker/cnc_map_tool_guide/docs/linux.md

 ## Final Alert 2 (and FS)
-Linux provides several new opportunities for people using FA2(SP) and FS(SP) The map editor can be run straight out of wine / bottles without any dependencies needed.
+Linux provides several new opportunities for people using FA2(SP) and FS(SP) The map editor can be run straight out of wine / bottles without any dependencies.
 ### FA2SP with a Dark Theme
 --
 A Word of warning: there are a LOT of windows themes out there, i tried a few on my previous install and some seemed to work but most were a little dodgy (Some panels didn't change, some didn't sit nicely, some were too sharp....).<br>